NancyR17/aws-devops-zero-to-hero/day-14/README.md

 ## Create an AWS CodePipeline
 In this step, we'll create an AWS CodePipeline to automate the continuous integration process for our Python application.
 AWS CodePipeline will orchestrate the flow of changes from our GitHub repository to the deployment of our application.
 Let's go ahead and set it up:
+It will act as a Orchestrator and invoke AWS CodeBuild.
+When someone make changes to your code in GITHUB, it will call AWS codepipline and it will auto call to AWS CodeBuild automatically, we don't need to do it manually.

 - Go to the AWS Management Console and navigate to the AWS CodePipeline service.
 - Click on the "Create pipeline" button.